DarksGitHub/International-Inspect/README.md

 This is a version of the inspect element that works on all devices, mobile and computer.
+I DO NOT OWN THIS I JUST SIMPLIFY THE SETUP

 # Desktop Or Laptop Setup